odogwuVal/terraform-provider-customs3/README.md

 you do not have to run ```terraform init``` because it will make terraform want to search for your provider in a custom registry.
 This will lead to an error since it does not exist.

-go ahead and edit the main.tf in buckets folder to the name and tag of your choice and run
+go ahead and edit the main.tf in buckets folder to the name and tag of your choice.
+Also add your secret access key and access key as environment variables and run
 ```terraform plan``` and ```apply```

 NOTE: This provider uses the terraform provider framework